mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday-session-1.md

 title: Monday - Session 1
 ---

+## NOTES

+- cd task to find a file location (what is location availble on all computer by default)
+- delete section tar
+- delete section homebrew
+- introduce flags
+- introduce man/help have a task to inspect ls -l output

 ## Check Access to CLIMB notebook

 Share example files with students via email.
 Files will already be on CLIMB shared folder.